yuvalmGS/gigaspaces-wiki-jekyll/sbp/mainframe-integration.markdown

 Another aspect of the central coordinator is its ability to save MIPS.
 Since it allows you to condense operations from different partitions into one bulk operation, you may push more data in one batch to the database on the mainframe.
 As much as the IMDG is larger and include more partitions the savings with MIPS is higher.
 This makes sure the MIPS usage will not be a function of the number of nodes.

+{% tip %}
-{tip}Summary: the mirror service serves as a coordinator that provides not only access to the persistence lifecycle, but provides consistency and safety for your application as well.{tip}
+Summary: the mirror service serves as a coordinator that provides not only access to the persistence lifecycle, but provides consistency and safety for your application as well.
+{% endtip %}

 ## Web layer Scalability